Learn to engage all young children in play, learning and interaction

-Earn dual certification in Early Childhood Education and in Teaching Students with Disabilities
+When you graduate, you will be eligible for New York initial certification in Early Childhood General Education and Teaching Students with Disabilities.

 Certification in Education

-The program leads to professional certification after you complete three years of paid classroom teaching.
+- Professional certification is possible after three years of paid classroom teaching.

 Taken concurrently with coursework, supervised fieldwork is designed to foster the integration of theory and practice.
 You will: